ASCIIJK/RNE/README.md

 If the automatic installation fails, please configure the environment manually according to the "requirements.txt" file.
 We do not test the installation process, any problems could be proposed in the comments section.

 # How to use
-We construct our project refer the PyCil library.

-If you wants to reproduce all the results, use the commend:
+We construct our project refer the PyCil library.If you wants to reproduce all the results, use the commend:

-**sh dist_train.s**
+**sh dist_train.sh**

+Results will be outputs in corresponding logs, which locate in "logs/'model_name'/'settings'/".
+And the check_point named "taskx.pkl of last epoch at each task will also be saved in the same path".

+# Updates
+**2024.5.20** We build the project.
+And We update the code to test on CIFAR-100 for three incremental setting.